 A time to go up a level (or change the game itself)?

 I was asked to offer some reflections about what the 30th anniversary of the EFC represents.
 On the one hand, while I have worked in philanthropy for over 25 years, as an American, I am an outsider.
-On the other hand, the annual conference in Paris this year will represent my 25th EFC conference.
-My first was Prague in 1993.
+On the other hand, the annual conference in Paris this year represents my 25th EFC conference.
+My first was in Prague in 1993.
 Initially, I worked for the Council on Foundations, and for ten years thereafter I was a Senior Program Officer on Philanthropy at the Ford Foundation.
-At Ford, I was responsible for Ford’s grants to the EFC.
-Since 2010, after I left the Foundation, I attended most often under the aegis of PSJP with which I remain active.
-This year is different, as I will attend as a board member of the Friends of the Fondation de France (U.S.), in part to celebrate their 50th anniversary.
+At Ford, I was the program officer responsible for Ford’s grants to the EFC.
+Since 2010, after I left the foundation, I attended most often under the aegis of PSJP (Philanthropy for Social Justice and Peace) with which I remain active.
+This year was different, as I attended the EFC conference as a board member of the Friends of the Fondation de France (US), in part to celebrate their 50th anniversary.
 So, representing a colleague institution, serving on EFC committees and then especially as the EFC’s program officer for a decade, I have had unusual access to its staff, internal decision-making, programming and finances − especially for someone who is not European.
-It has been a privileged though unusual seat from which to observe the organization.
+It has been a privileged though unusual seat from which to observe the organisation.

-There is a substantial body of research about organizational development and one key finding tells us that organizations go through stages of growth as they move through time and, like people, if these developmental stages are fostered properly, the organization may thrive.
-I think of my 25 years’ experience with the EFC and see three distinct organizational stages − two past and one as a potential future.
+There is a substantial body of research about organisational development and one key finding tells us that organisations go through stages of growth as they move through time and, like people, if these developmental stages are fostered properly, the organisation may thrive.
+I think of my 25 years’ experience with the EFC and see three distinct organisational stages − two past and one as a potential future.

-The story of the EFC’s genesis is well known including the key role played by Raymond Georis.
-That first decade or so was characterized by a pioneering spirit − of claiming and devising a sort of European philanthropy project, while Europe itself was birthing the European Union as the manifestation of the grander Project.
-As an organization, the EFC struggled with unreliable finances and “old boy governance.”
-Its programs were sometimes thin and the annual conferences, with a few notable exceptions, were often collections of large panels of rather dry academic presentations.
+The story of the EFC’s genesis is well known, including the key role played by Raymond Georis.
+That first decade or so was characterised by a pioneering spirit − of claiming and devising a sort of European philanthropy project, while Europe itself was birthing the European Union as the manifestation of the grander Project.
+As an organisation, the EFC struggled with unreliable finances and “old boy governance”.
+Its programmes were sometimes thin and the annual conferences, with a few notable exceptions, were often collections of large panels of rather dry academic presentations.
 I vividly recall years ago sitting in the last row of the European parliamentary hall with the then head of Mama Cash whom I had strongly encouraged to consider joining the EFC, or at least attend this conference.
 There were very few women members of the EFC at that time.
 We looked down on a panel of a dozen white-haired, white men on the subject of “why fund scientific research?”
 She turned to me and said, “You asked me to come for this?”
 Despite its several weaknesses, however, an institution now existed that focused on foundations across Europe.
 At minimum it provided a new space where foundations leaders from many countries, including my own, could discuss common issues, learn from each other and cooperate where useful.
 This was no small accomplishment.

-Over more than a decade the EFC created or supported numerous issue- or geographically- specific forums where funders could work together − I count at least twenty.
+Over more than a decade the EFC created or supported numerous issue- or geographically- specific forums where funders could work together − I count at least 20.
 In the early 2000s I recall getting a call from a colleague at the Ford Foundation in New York whose work focused on HIV/AIDS.
 Did I know any foundations in Europe working on AIDS with which he could partner?
-I called Gerry who had an EFC staff member organize a meeting in Brussels.
+I called Gerry who had an EFC staff member organise a meeting in Brussels.
 That meeting led to a successful multi-foundation partnership whose work had substantial impact.
 I can cite several other examples where many of us at Ford and other American foundations used our connections through the EFC for critical and trusted partnerships.

-It is very difficult in any organization to re-imagine and make radical changes to its work and its ways of working.
-The organizational scholar Chris Argyris devised the theory of single- and double-loop learning.
+It is very difficult in any organisation to re-imagine and make radical changes to its work and its ways of working.
+The organisational scholar Chris Argyris devised the theory of single- and double-loop learning.
 It asserts that most of us use the former that solves symptomatic problems, in contrast to the latter, which questions underlying assumptions.
 While more powerful, the use of double-loop learning requires a more creative and assertive engagement.
 Perhaps the EFC could apply such learning for a specific leadership initiative − and design something quite new, creative and more powerful.

 I wish the EFC a very Happy 30th Birthday and also hope that it might take this opportunity to experiment and set the stage for its third era.
 Best wishes!